 How do I get setup?

-- In the new CLI, navigate to where you pulled this repository, ex.
+- In the new CLI, navigate to where you extracted the project, ex.
 C:/nodejs-mongodb-default-template then type-in: npm install then wait till it finishes installing all the modules required to run our Node.js Web Application.

 - Once the installation is completed, type in the following command to run our Web Application: npm start Make sure to keep the CLI opened.